yasirbhutta/yasirbhutta.github.io/computer-basics/docs/hardware.md

 3. [x] WiFi
 4. [ ] Ethernet

-> hat is the purpose of a CMOS battery on a motherboard?
+> What is the purpose of a CMOS battery on a motherboard?

 1. [ ] It powers the CPU.
 2. [x] It maintains the system time and BIOS settings.